 Jas, who lives with Cerebral Palsy, was assisted by the Open Minds team to move into a SDA High Support Needs home.
-She has access to life-changing features that are improving her quality of life.
+She has access to a hoist and other accessible life-changing features that are improving her quality of life.

 In 2020, the team at Open Minds assisted Jas to access a SDA High Support Needs home, which has plenty of features to enable her to have more independence than she’s ever had before.